what is slime mold?

 Illustrations of cosmopolitan slime molds

 I illustrated many of the world’s most common slime molds for Stephenson Lab at the University of Arkansas.
-At Dr. Steven L. Stephenson's lab, researchers study slime mold ecology (their role in the ecosystem) and potential uses of slime mold for things like bioremediation and bio-computing.
+At Dr. Steven L. Stephenson's lab, researchers study slime mold ecology (their role in the ecosystem) and potential uses of the fatty, fast-growing organisms for things like bioremediation and bio-computing.
 Each illustration shows a species at around 40x its actual size.

 In order to fund these illustrations I made a Kickstarter.
 This 'documentary' of a day in the life of a traveling slime mold saleslady was part of that project.